sorydima/Marina.Moda-/README.md

 ## About Marina.Moda® 💖♥️

 Marina.Moda® is a revolutionary music streaming platform powered by AI and blockchain technology.
 It aims to decentralize the music industry, ensuring fair artist compensation and enhanced data privacy.
-Explore more at [Marina.Moda](https://marina.moda).
+Explore more at [Marina.Moda](https://marina.rechain.network).

-## AdminMarina.Online
+## Admin Marina

 Manage your music empire with ease!
-Visit [AdminMarina.Online](https://adminmarina.online) for a comprehensive suite of tools designed to help artists and industry professionals manage their music, collaborations, and compensation effortlessly.
+Visit [Admin Marina](https://domestic.rechain.network) for a comprehensive suite of tools designed to help artists and industry professionals manage their music, collaborations, and compensation effortlessly.

 ---